SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on My Booked Lecture I can see the calendar with my booked lectures.
+- If I click on `My Booked Lectures` I can see the calendar with my booked lectures.
 In this test there are no booked lessons.

 ![EmptyCalendar](./testImage/StudentScreen/EmptyCalendar.JPG)

-### Test 8 (A student access a calendar in week view)
+### Test 8 (A student accesses a calendar in week view)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)